 Sound Scouts is a tablet-based hearing test game suitable for children five years and older.
 The game is an interactive detective-based story and takes around 15 minutes to complete.
 Children will need to be able to recognize red, black, yellow, blue and green for the test to be effective.

-The game costs $14.99 but multiple downloads reduce the cost.
 It’s available for download on iTunes or Google Play so your patient or their parents will need one of these accounts to access Sound Scouts.
 It’s recommended that children are supervised while playing to ensure they don’t just tap buttons at random and skew the results.

 Sound Scouts was developed and tested by the National Acoustic Laboratories (NAL), the research arm of Australian Hearing.
 It looks and feels like a game but incorporates advanced scientific principles to detect a range of hearing problems.

 Sounds Scouts can be used to measure a child’s hearing when traditional diagnostic testing is less accessible.
 For example, if a child has had an ear infection for more than three months and a hearing test is needed, Sound Scouts can act as that test without needing to wait and cause further damage to the child’s ear.
 From the results of the app, further steps can be taken to treat the child.
 It sends a report directly to your patient’s e-mail, while you can view results via the Sound Scouts Clinical Portal.